monarchwadia/blog-monarchwadia.com/_posts/2024-02-23-running-llms-in-the-browser.md

 Ollama is a great project that exposes an LLM via an OpenAI-compatible API.
 It can either **deploy on the server side** or **locally on your laptop**.
 If deployed on the **server side**, the company needs to bear the costs of a powerful server instance, which can be $100's to $1000's of dollars per month.
 On the other hand, if deployed on the **user's laptop**, Ollama requires local installation; this is a hard "no" for SaaS companies.

 Web LLM is different because it **runs LLMs entirely in the browser via the new WebGPU standard**.
 It downloads the model weights directly from Hugging Face, and caches them in browser application storage.
 This means you get the best of both worlds: any average user with a powerful enough laptop will be able to run LLMs without installing any additional software; and, the company doesn't need to bear the cost of running LLMs on a server, either.

+## Does the user need to install anything?

+No. The user just needs a modern browser that supports WebGPU, and a machine that is powerful enough to run LLMs.
+Web LLM is a JavaScript library that can be added to any project with a simple `npm install`, and weights are downlodaded directly from Hugging Face and onto the user's machine upon first use.
+There is no need for the user to install any software, and the user experience is not affected at all.
+Traditional SaaS companies will love this, as will enterprise companies.

 ## Is there a live demo?